Ibandronate Sodium InjectionPronunciation

 Inform patients that atypical femur fractures in patients on bisphosphonate therapy have been reported.
 Patients should report new thigh or groin pain and undergo evaluation to rule out a femoral fracture.

-Read the Medication Guide that comes with Ibandronate Sodium Injection before you start taking it and each time you get a refill.
+Read the Medication Guide that comes with IBANDRONATE before you start taking it and each time you get a refill.
 There may be new information.
 This Medication Guide does not take the place of talking with your doctor about your medical condition or treatment.
-Talk to your doctor if you have any questions about Ibandronate Sodium Injection.
+Talk to your doctor if you have any questions about IBANDRONATE.

 Ibandronate Sodium Injection is given in your vein (intravenously) and only given by a healthcare provider.
 Do not give Ibandronate Sodium Injection to yourself.